Is selling to corporates right for you and your business?

 Ayo Abbas, is a strategic marketing consultant who works with construction firms, engineers and architects including companies that carry out billion pound infrastructure projects.

-“There’s nothing to stop us small companies from selling into these organisations.
+Ayo told me; “There’s nothing to stop us small companies from selling into these organisations.
 It’s the same tactics…it’s just understanding how they work.
 What’s their procurement process?
 Who are they?
 Who do you need to be speaking to?
 Who’s the budget holder?
-Who’s the influencer?” advises Ayo.
+Who’s the influencer?”

 In short, how will you know how to make it work if you don’t know who you’re selling to?
 That clarity on who you’re actually selling to is crucial.

-To be clear, I’ve written this article from the point of view of ‘corporate’ being much bigger businesses with thousands of employees.
-A lot of the consideration points and pieces of advice apply when selling to smaller businesses though.
+I’ve written this article from the point of view of ‘corporate’ being businesses with thousands of employees.
+But most of the advice covered here will apply when selling to smaller businesses too.

 Who’s most likely to succeed in selling to corporates?